 How To Tell If You Need Rental Car Insurance Coverage

-If you’re renting a car in the U.S. of similar value to your personal car, in all likelihood your auto insurance coverage will be adequate for the rental.
-But if you’re off to a blowout beach weekend in a slick set of wheels like a Corvette Stingray and you’re leaving your 2008 Subaru Forester at home, purchasing the extra auto insurance coverage offered by the rental company may be a good idea.
+If you’re renting a car in the U.S. of similar value to your personal car, it is likely that your auto insurance coverage will be adequate for the rental.
+But if you’re off to a blowout beach weekend in a slick set of wheels like a sports car and you’re leaving your 2008 family sedanat home, purchasing the extra auto insurance coverage offered by the rental company may be a good idea.

 Does Car Insurance Cover Rental Cars?

 Do You Need Car Insurance to Rent a Car?